teddyfortier/Stroke_Prediction_Dataset/README.md

-# Manipulating data using SQL queries
+# Perfoming SQL queries to manipulate a dataset